-The following is the itinerary we follow when we have one day free to travel the park.
-The route takes us in the West Yellowstone entrance and we end the day in the city of Livingston for dinner.
+For a fun one day trip into Yellowstone National Park, we recommend the following itinerary.
+The route takes us in the West Yellowstone entrance and we end the day in the city of Livingston, MT for dinner.

 This is the route we recommend for a nice Yellowstone day trip in one of our Jeep Wrangler Car Rentals.
 We enter the park in West Yellowstone and exit through Gardiner.

 We usually try to leave Bozeman around 7am and try to end the day in Gardiner, leaving the main entrance by 6pm and dinner in Livingston by 7:30ish.
 Your time may vary depending on interests and how long you stop.
 YNP is enormous, around 2.2 Million Acres.
 And sometimes there can be traffic.
 Either due to the number of people/cars in the park or if the animals decide to get on the road.
 For example, on several occasions, we have been stuck in bison traffic jams (or in the summer, automobile traffic!)